 The Health Canada officials who were on the Canadian delegation arrived with decades of bitter experience trying to implement effective tobacco control measures in the face of persistent tobacco industry resistance.
-Even as the treaty was being negotiated, the department was simultaneously defending the Tobacco Act in court and dealing with delays in its implementation that resulted from an end-run to the Prime Minister's office orchestrated by a tobacco industry front group.
+Even as the treaty was being negotiated, the department was simultaneously defending the Tobacco Act in court and dealing with delays in its implementation that resulted from an end-run to the Prime Minister's office orchestrated by a tobacco industry front group.39

 Tobacco industry interference soon became the back-drop to the treaty negotiations.
 Early in the process, the WHO used documents that had recently become public as a result of U.S. court actions to expose how the WHO been targeted by the industry, and to illustrate how vulnerable public health authorities were to the systematic hostile actions of the industry.
 The attempts by the industry to influence country positions in order to weaken the treaty were apparent throughout the negotiations, although it was only after the fact that their actions were more fully documented.
+The same process is a solution of the treaty were more fully documented.
+The same process is a solution of the treaty were apparent throughout the negotiations, although it was only after the fact that their actions were more fully documented.

 By the time the treaty text had been agreed to, there was wide acknowledgement that it was not enough for countries to be aware of the strategies and tactics of the tobacco industry.
-Number three on the high-level obligations of members of the FCTC was the duty to be proactive to protect public health from such interference: "In setting and implementing their public health policies with respect to tobacco control, Parties shall act to protect these policies from commercial and other vested interests of the tobacco industry in accordance with national law."
+Number three on the high-level obligations of members of the FCTC was the duty to be proactive to protect public health from such interference: "In setting and implementing their public health policies with respect to tobacco control, Parties shall act to protect these policies from commercial and other vested interests of the tobacco industry in accordance with national law."43

 During the initial years of the treaty, following rapid and widespread ratification, the focus of the Conferences of the Parties was on establishing procedures and priorities for implementation.
 One of the first aspects of the treaty to be identified as a priority for focused discussion and development of guidelines was Article 5.3.
 In 2007 at COP2 a working group was established to begin this work.
-Guidelines for the implementation of Article 5.3 were adopted by COP3 in November 2008.
+Guidelines for the implementation of Article 5.3 were adopted by COP3 in November 2008.44